Bullet to the Head: Plot

-Bobo and Kwon kidnap Baptiste and take him to Bobo's house, where he is forced to give them a flash drive detailing Morel's plans to acquire housing projects and demolish them to build office buildings and reveals Keegan is an ex-mercenary hired to be Morel's enforcer.
-Afterwards, Bobo shoots him in the head.
-Keegan and his men trace Baptiste's cellphone to Bobo's house, but Bobo and Kwon are able to escape and detonate a bomb, killing Keegan's men.
-Keegan escapes and swears revenge on Bobo.
-Angered at Bobo's methods, Kwon abandons him and continues alone.
+Bobo and Kwon kidnap Baptiste and take him to Bobo's secret boathouse, where he is forced to hand over a flashdrive detailing an extensive corruption scheme put in place by Morel to replace low-rent housing projects with luxury condominiums.
+He reveals that Keegan is an ex-mercenary.
+Bobo kills Baptiste just as Keegan and his men attack.
+Bobo and Kwon escape and Bobo detonates a bomb, killing Keegan's men.
+Angered at Bobo's methods, Kwon abandons him and meets with Lieutenant Lebreton to ask for his help.
+When Lebreton tries to kill him, as he is also on Morel's payroll, Bobo saves Kwon again.